wu-thomas/saeforhealth-WHO/README.md

     - This is only required the first time you use the app or for downloading a new version/tag.
-    - In the search bar, search for ‘yunhanwu/saeforhealth’, click 'Images' & 'Hub images'.
+    - In the search bar, search for ‘yunhanwu/saeforhealth:v1.0.1’.
-    - There should now be one result returned, use the 'Tag' selection to get the latest or other requested version.
-For example 'v1.0.1'.
-    - Finally, click ‘Pull’.
+    - Hover cursor over relevant result and click ‘Pull’.

 3. Run a container with the downloaded image:

     - From sidebar, open ‘Images’ -\> ‘Local’.
-Should now have a row for ‘Name’=‘yunhanwu/saeforhealth’ and ‘Tag’=‘v1.0.1’ (or other updated version).
+Should now have a row for ‘Name’=‘yunhanwu/saeforhealth’ and ‘Tag’=‘v1.0.1’.
     - Under actions click ‘Run’ (the play button).
     - Expand ‘optional settings’.
       - Under ‘Ports’: Fill ‘Host port’ with ‘3838’.